Information for disabled visiting fans to Pride Park Stadium

 The hotel has a number of accessible rooms that offer wider entry and bathroom doorways, mid-height light switches and power outlets, maneuvering space on both sides of the bed, wheeled shower chair, grab rails and raised toilet seat in the bathrooms.
 A vibrating pillow is available on request.

-The Pride Park area has a choice of places to eat - Frankie & Benny's, Mezzo, Severn and the Harvester and Merlin PHs to name a few'
+The Pride Park area has a choice of places to eat - Frankie & Benny's, Mezzo, Severn and the Harvester and Merlin Public Houses to name a few.
+All get very busy on match days, especially before the game.
+We recommend that you book ahead to ensure availability.

-The area has a number of Subway franchise's but if its fast food you require, the holy grail of McDonalds, KFC & Burger King are very close by offering both eat-in and drive-through options.
+There are a number of Subway franchise's in the area but if its fast food you require, the holy grail of McDonalds, KFC & Burger King are very close by (approx 200m for the 1st & 2nd and approx 800m for the 3rd) offering eat-in, takeaway and drive-through options.